 Eagle Projects and Montgomery Parks are a natural fit!
 We are fortunate to get dozens of requests for Eagle Projects each year.
 Unfortunately due to the sheer number of applicants, we are not able to accommodate all who apply.
 Demonstrating maturity, excellent planning skills, and having a well-considered and worthy project will increase the odds that a Scout’s project will be approved.
-The Volunteer Services Office (VSO) often acts as a go-between Park Staff and Scouts, and our primary objective is to make sure that communication between the Scout and our Staff is effective as possible.
+The Volunteer Services Office (VSO) often acts as a go-between Park Staff and Scouts, and our primary objective is to make sure that communication between the Scout and our Staff is as effective as possible.

 Before contacting staff or applying for the Eagle Scout Volunteer Job opportunity, please follow the link below to see the guidelines we want Scouts to follow to guarantee a successful Eagle Project!
 (Eagle Guidelines).

-Do you have some mandated service requirement to fulfill due to a court order or on are coming to us on the recommendation of an attorney?
+Do you have a mandated service requirement to fulfill due to a court order or on are coming to us on the recommendation of an attorney?
 We try to find volunteer placements for youth from Montgomery County’s Teen Court; or for individuals 18 or older, from the Alternative Community Service (ACS) office through Montgomery County’s Dept. of Corrections and Rehabilitation, but we do not allow individuals outside of these programs to volunteer with Montgomery Parks.

 Teen Court participants should be the ones to contact us – not their parent or guardian.
 ACS participant’s service requirement is arranged through their counselor and Park Staff.
 If you are interested in ACS, the number to call is 240-777-5444.
 There is a fee.
 ACS volunteers typically work during the week with our Park Maintenance crews outdoors (not at our nature centers, sports arenas, events or gardens).
 Contact our office at 301-495-2504 to discuss further.

 If neither of these options apply to your situation, or if we cannot find an opportunity for you at this time, you can go to the Montgomery County’s Volunteer Center’s website at www.MontgomeryServes.org.
 Use their Find A Volunteer Opportunity form, and click on “Advanced” search.
 There is a field to narrow down those agencies that accept court-ordered volunteers.